Joyal-Joshi/Digital_Blocks/4_Sequential_circuits/README.md

 https://github.com/user-attachments/assets/27da4022-5b01-4160-bf89-c4d9a30ff188

-The pulse width in the above is 3*t_pd of the not gate.
+The pulse width above is 3*t_pd of the not gate.
 The pulse width should be above slightly above t_pd for the value to be registered by the flip-flop.
 Depending on the timing analysis the minimum number of Not gates can be decided.

 ## 2.1.2.
 Master-Slave SR Flip-Flop